basarat/typescript-book-alpha/00/preface.md

 ## TypeScript - The ecosystem
 JavaScript is everywhere.
 And TypeScript is everywhere JavaScript is (and more e.g. [assemblyscript](https://github.com/AssemblyScript/assemblyscript)).

-I cover a few of these in TypeScript deep dive (e.g. cypress, react).
+I cover a few of these in TypeScript deep dive (e.g. react, cypress).
 However it wasn't the focus of the book.
 I plan to write seperate books for the popular ecosystems instead of just little sections in this book.

-The intention of this book is to cover the languages (JavaScript and TypeScript) as much as possible without dragging the user down into the JavaScript ecosystem.
+The intention of this book is to cover the languages (JavaScript and TypeScript) as much as possible without dragging through the JavaScript ecosystem.

 ## Why not TypeScript deep dive 2nd Edition
 I could definitely call this book that.
 However there are a few reasons for not doing it that way: